-That is the reason many companies include them on the income statement and then report another net income figure known as "net income applicable to common", which you'll learn about later in this article.
-If a company earned $10 million after taxes and paid $1 million in preferred stock dividends, the net income applicable to common would show only $9 million on the income statement.
+Now, let's say a company earned $10 million after taxes and paid $1 million in preferred stock dividends.
+The net income applicable to common would show only $9 million on the income statement.

 Understanding the Nature of Preferred Stock

-In exchange for this higher income and relative safety, preferred stock is not entitled to share in the success of the business beyond the dividend unless it is a special type known as participating preferred stock.
-Even then, the participation won't be comparable to common stock and will include some sort of upside calculation that may enrich the dividend payment during boom periods.
-Rather, in an extraordinarily successful enterprise, as long as things go well, year after year, you collect your preferred dividends while the common stockholders get obscenely rich.
+In exchange for this higher income and relative safety, preferred stock is not entitled to share in the business's success beyond the dividend.
+That's unless it is a special type, known as participating preferred stock.
+Even then, it won't be comparable to common stock.
+Rather, in a highly successful enterprise, as long as things go well year after year, you collect your preferred dividends.
+But the common stockholders earn significantly more.

-Preferred stock may or may not have voting rights.
+Preferred stockholders may or may not have voting rights.